-Canadian-based manufacturers export about $1 billion in indoor environment products annually, with the U.S. market accounting for about 85% of these exports.
+Canadian-based manufacturers export over $1.2 billion in indoor environment products annually, with the U.S. market accounting for about 85% of these exports.
 The Heating, Refrigeration and Air Conditioning Institute of Canada (HRAI) and its manufacturer division members support a world trade concept with no unnecessary barriers and with equitable access to markets.

 International Trade and Relations